 Emphasis on the development of techniques for listening analytically and critically; representative examples drawn from various musical periods.

 109 Theory I (3)

-Correlated study of the rhythmic and harmonic elements of music; includes ear-training and keyboard work.
+Basic integrated study of melodic, rhythmic, and harmonic elements of music; topics include study of circle of fifths, scales, intervals, triads, time signatures, ear-training, and correlation to keyboard work.

 110 Theory II (3)